dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 ---
-Title: .NET Foundation June/July 2020 Update
+Title: .NET Foundation July/August 2020 Update
 Author: Claire Novotny
 Published:
-Slug: net-foundation-june-july-2020-update
+Slug: net-foundation-july-august-2020-update
 Excluded: true
 ---
-Here's the June/July 2020 .NET Foundation update.
+Here's the July/August 2020 .NET Foundation update.
 Every other month, we'll give you a quick overview of the .NET Open Source landscape, including top project news, events, community links and more.

 ## General news

 ### Board Elections Update
-We are preparing for our next set of Board elections and some changes are being made to the way we conduct these elections.
-Namely, a Nominating Committee will solicit and accept candidate applications and vet potential candidates that will then be voted on by members.
-Additionally, we will begin term staggering of Board members to enhance the continuity of the organization.
-Please see the [election page on our website](https://dotnetfoundation.org/about/election) for more [details and information on how you can submit your nomination](https://dotnetfoundation.org/about/election/campaign)!
-Nominations are open now and will close on June 26th.
-The slate of candidates will be announced on July 7th, beginning a two week campaign period.
-Elections follow for two weeks using the [same system](https://www.opavote.com/methods/single-transferable-vote) as last year.

 ## Committee Updates

 ### Outreach

-This month the outreach group hosted its first [remote meetup](https://www.meetup.com/dotnet-virtual-user-group/events/270931523/) as part of the [.NET Virtual Meetup group](https://www.meetup.com/dotnet-virtual-user-group/).

-The .NET Foundation has been working on a new initiative to help .NET user groups go virtual with the new [.NET Virtual User Group](https://www.meetup.com/dotnet-virtual-user-group/) program!
-Let the .NET Foundation take care of all of the streaming so you can focus in on making your meetup awesome and enable developers around the world join in.
-[Submit your user group session](https://github.com/dotnet-foundation/wg-outreach/issues/new/choose), get scheduled, get promoted, and have your user group.
-It is a great way to engage with the broader .NET community and keep your user group going during while we are all inside.

-If you are looking for awesome upcoming user group sessions from around the world?
-Then join the [.NET Virtual User Group today!](https://www.meetup.com/dotnet-virtual-user-group/)

-Our next meeting is Tuesday, 6/16 at 3pEST/12pPST, more information will be sent via email.

 ### Marketing

-Check out what we're up to by visiting the [wg-marketing](https://github.com/dotnet-foundation/wg-marketing) repo.

 #### Member resources
 We'd like to make our members aware of some marketing resources you can take advantage of.